 No prior experience needed.
 Perfect for beginners.

-Beginners, adults, those who want to develop their skills
+Those who want to develop their skills

 Little Woods Studio is the open-to-the-public offshoot of the Artful Dodgers Studios, a not-for-profit art and music space providing holistic support for disadvantaged young people.
 All profits made from workshops held at Little Woods go towards helping fund the Artful Dodgers.

-Artful Dodgers Studios requires 1 weeks notice via email prior to the start of a class for a full refund or transfer.
+Little Woods Studios requires 1 weeks notice via email prior to the start of a class for a full refund or transfer.
 Refunds and transfers will not be processed if cancellation occurs within 1 week of the event commencing.